 Once the proposed transmission lines enter the Megasite property, the 500-kV transmission line would terminate into the proposed TVA 500-kV substation and the proposed 161-kV transmission line would extend along new 187.5-foot-wide ROW along the east side of SR 222.
 After crossing over to the west side of SR 222, the proposed routes would encompass two separate 100-foot-wide easements into STEMC's planned new 161-kV substation.

-Additionally, optical ground wire (OPGW) would be installed on the new transmission lines from the Haywood-Cordova 500-kV Transmission Line (approximate connection at splice box on Structure 427) to the site of the proposed TVA 500-kV substation.
+Additionally, optical ground wire (OPGW) would be installed on the new transmission lines from the Haywood-Cordova 500-kV Transmission Line to the proposed TVA 500-kV substation.